FAIRsharing/json-schema-tools/README.md

 ## Exploring an existing set of schemas:

 ### Use-cases
+In many cases, before anything, you will need to explore existing networks and navigate between their schemas and context files.
+This process is extremely long and
-Whether you need to create your own set of interconnected schemas or explore existing ones, you will need to visualize them.
+Whether you need to create your own set of interconnected schemas or explore existing ones, the first you will need is to explore the network and understand the links between the different schemas.
 <br/> The [JSON-Schema Documenter](https://github.com/FAIRsharing/JSONschema-documenter) is a javascript client-side application that
 allows users to explore these networks directly in their browser by either downloading the application locally or using the online service.